2asaby/gig/README.md

-I uploaded all code snippets and screenshots to my GitHub repository in three .RAR files, each corresponding to a different encryption technique.
+I uploaded all code snippets and screenshots to my GitHub repository in three .RAR files, each corresponding to a different encryption technique. and one .RAR file for the Dockerized app.

 https://github.com/2asaby/gig.git